Hydrema: History

 In 1996, Hydrema started the production of a new mine clearing vehicle, named the Hydrema MCV 910.
 It can safely clear big mine areas in a short amount of time.

-In 1997, Hydrema bought the Weimar-Werk Baumaschinen, and thereby got production facilities in Germany.
+In 1997, Hydrema bought the Weimar-Werk Baumaschinen, and thereby acquired production facilities in Germany.
 In Støvring, the production and administration area is about 16.500 m^{2}, while the facilities in Weimar are 20.000 m^{2}.

 In 1998, Hydrema launched their unique Hydrema MPV 900.
 It was a Multi Purpose Vehicle, which was able to switch tools, like a telescopic arm or a digging arm.

 In 2004, Hydrema mine-clearing vehicle (MCV) was used by the Indian Army for 'proving' operations to clear personnel or anti-tank mines with up to 10 kg explosive weight.

 In 2006, Hydrema expanded into the defence industry through a counter purchasing deal with the Swedish Hägglunds, which is a part of BAE Systems.
 Hydrema was to produce, mount and integrate 45 turrets for the Danish Army's new CV9035 Infantry Fighting Vehicle.